Alison Thompson: Covid-19 Pandemic

 During the pandemic, Thompson and Third Wave volunteers, known collectively as "Women in White", delivered over 2 million N95 masks to all 50 states, underserved communities, tribal nations, nursing homes, prisons, first responders and to Puerto Rico, the Bahamas, Peru, and Haiti.

 2022 Russian Invasion of Ukraine

 Third Wave Volunteers immediately responded to the crisis in Ukraine as Russia attacked in 2022.
 Thompson and her volunteers made nine trips over the course of a year to Ukraine to teach TCCCC combat medics to Ukrainian civilians and soldiers, help evacuate orphans from the country, and deliver food, tourniquets and other medical supplies to the recaptured villages on the front lines of the war.

 CEOC Emergency Response

-In 2017, Thompson and Third Wave co-founded the Community Emergency Operations Center in Miami (CEOC), a collaboration of 160 organizations.
+In 2017, Thompson and Third Wave co-founded the Community Emergency Operations Center in Miami (CEOC), a collaboration of 160 organizations with expanded to ten cities.
 In addition to providing various aid to the community, CERT emergency response training is provided to increase self-protection skills and to increase community readiness to assist after a disaster.